 That way, adding products to the pricing table in the editor is fast and simple.

-Sales reps need to be able to adapt to those customer needs, but this level of customization can prohibit any automation or standardized pricing solutions that your team might use when creating accurate sales quotes.
+Sales reps need to be able to adapt to customer needs, but this level of customization can prohibit any automation or standardized pricing solutions that your team might use when creating accurate sales quotes.

 Reps will also need to be able to include discounts, swap in product features, and add upsells or concessions to the final total in order to generate accurate pricing.